-Make this useful little patchwork pouch to hold all sorts of things – I made mine to hold my Wonder Clips!
-Adapt the size as you wish to make the perfect pouch for your needs!
+Make this useful little zippered pouch project to hold all sorts of things – I made mine to hold my Wonder Clips!
+Adapt the size as you wish to make the perfect patchwork pouch for your needs!

 You will need…